 The Wedding Dress Diet Plan

-Though you may be desiring weight loss before the big day, as if you need one more undertaking added to your plate...
-Let bistroMD lessen your overwhelming to-do list with this wedding dress diet plan!
+You may be desiring weight loss before the big day, but as if you need one more undertaking added to your plate...
+Let us help with your to-do list with this wedding dress diet plan!